sbroenne/plugin.video.nhkworldtv/readme.md

 **Thank you Misty, awesome work!**

-It is not related in any way to the NHK Live plugin in the official addon-repo.
+It is not related in any way to the **NHK Live** plugin in the official addon repo.